View from the House: Critical reception

-Ralph Novak of People magazine stated that Carnes sounds "Wonderfully relaxed and justifiably pleased with herself", noting the album's ten "generally splendid tunes" including the "convincingly romantic" cover of "Crazy in Love".
+Ralph Novak of People stated that Carnes sounds "Wonderfully relaxed and justifiably pleased with herself", noting the album's ten "generally splendid tunes" including the "convincingly romantic" cover of "Crazy in Love".
 AllMusic retrospectively described the album as "[a return] to the folk and country music of her earlier years."
 In the Honolulu Advertiser, Mike Cidoni described View from the House as a "grown-up departure from [her] techno-pop style of the early 80s".
 Hugh Wyatt of the New York Daily News likened Carnes' vocal performance on "Just to Spend Tonight with You" to that of Bob Dylan.
 He described her voice as "intoxicating" and highlighted "Blood from the Bandit" as a "brilliant, insightful tune about greed".

 Promotion

 Singles

 Four singles were released from View from the House.
 The first US single was "Speed of the Sound of Loneliness", which charted at number 70 on the Billboard Hot Country Songs chart.
 The second single, "Crazy in Love", first recorded by Joe Cocker in 1984, reached number 68 on the Billboard Hot Country Songs chart, and reached number 13 on the Billboard Adult Contemporary chart.
 The third single, "Just to Spend Tonight with You", was released in the United Kingdom, though did not chart.
 The fourth single, "Fantastic Fire of Love", was released in 1989.